kutlugsahin/impair/README.md

 Higher order component that returns a memoized version of the given component.
 All components that need to consume services has to be wrapped with ‘component’.
 Resulting component is optimized out of the box getting rendered only if a referenced reactive value is changed

-### useService(Class)
+### useService(Class | injectionToken)

 Hook to access the given service.
 Components can use many services.
+The returned service’s reactive fields will be readonly by default (which can be configured globally using **configure function**) to prevent accidental mutations from the view layer.

 ```tsx
 @injectable()